jac-uk/digital-platform/README.md

 done very quickly (usually same-day).

-Lastly, the firebase mailer functions [functions/index.js] will expect the following funciton configuration variables to be set:
+Lastly, the firebase mailer functions [functions/index.js] will expect the following function configuration variables to be set:

 `functions.config().notify.key`--This is API key that authorises us to make calls to the GOVUK Notify API.
 If needed, this can be re-generated from the [Notify API page](https://www.notifications.service.gov.uk/services/0abe6c8e-0b87-4cde-9493-5da4921ccc53/api/keys).

-`functions.config().notify.template.verificaiton`--This is the
+`functions.config().notify.template.verification`--This is the
 verification email template id.
 It can be found in the list [here](https://www.notifications.service.gov.uk/services/0abe6c8e-0b87-4cde-9493-5da4921ccc53/templates).